anthoniraj/SimpleCalculator/README.md

 make
 make install

-then type calc in your terminal to access the calculator
+Then type calc in your terminal to access the calculator